ooddle

 Why Cardio for Fat Loss Is Overrated

 Cardio is the default fat loss prescription.
 The math does not actually support it.
-Here is what works better and why most people get this wrong.
+Here is what works better and why many people get this wrong.

 An hour of cardio burns roughly the calories in a small bagel.
 The fat loss industry has been built on the hope that you would never do that math.